Sales tax is so much more than a percentage calculated on sales and remitted to the state.

 Diane L. Yetter, President & Founder, YETTER and Sales Tax Institute

 As vice president of regulatory analysis and design at Sovos, Chuck Maniace lives and breathes tax.
 For him, job No. 1 is ensuring Sovos customers remain fully compliant as rates, rules and requirements change around them.
 When Chuck signed up to become an indirect tax expert more than 17 years ago, he had no preconceived notions about his work garnering significant public attention.
-Today, Chuck is a respected industry voice routinely appearing in publications such as the Wall Street Journal, Forbes and Bloomberg.
-He has been listed among Accounting Today’s Top 100 Most Influential people for 2019 and 2020.More About Charles Maniace
+Today, Chuck is a respected industry voice routinely appearing in publications such as the Wall Street Journal, Forbes, and Bloomberg.
+He has been listed among Accounting Today’s Top 100 Most Influential people for 2019, 2020, and 2021.More About Charles Maniace

 Development of any strategy begins with envisioning where your business intends to be in one, five, or ten years down the line.
 If you plan to release new products and services or sell into new markets, your sales tax strategy must lay the groundwork to account for it today and be adaptable enough to grow with your business and the changes of tomorrow.